What are the best financial software programs, banking and investment accounts, products, and services?

 Financial Software & Money Management Tools

 The best place to start is with the financial software tool we use to track our budget, income, spending, accounts, and net worth.
 This is our home base to monitor our financial accounts.
 These financial apps basically come in two flavors: free and not free.
-(I would say premium, but that would imply the free apps weren’t as robust as the paid apps, which isn’t the case!).
+(I would say premium, but that would imply the free apps weren’t as robust as the paid apps, which isn’t always the case!).

 Best Free Financial Apps